 For this, you’re essentially looking for any changes, including things like:

-- Title tags.
+• Title tags.
 Make sure these are the same or similar to what you have.
-New systems may have automated tag generation or some defaults that may be different than what you had.
+New systems may have automated tag generation or some defaults that may be different from what you had.

-- Meta robots.
-You want to make sure your pages aren’t no indexed.
+• Meta robots.
+You want to make sure your pages aren’t indexed.

-- If you leave an obstruction in place and search engines don’t have the ability to crawl your website.
+• If you leave an obstruction in place search engines can’t crawl your website.

-- Sometimes, older redirects aren’t transferred over to .htaccess file or server configuration files, which means you’ll lose a few hyperlinks that point to your website.
-This isn’t easy because it’s hard to detect and is often the case when you change hosts.
+• Sometimes, older redirects aren’t transferred over to .htaccess files or server configuration files, which means you’ll lose a few hyperlinks that point to your website.
+This isn’t easy because it’s hard to detect and this is often the case when you change hosts.
 Be aware of the Best by Links report on the site Explorer and filter it for URLs with 404s, to identify pages with links that have gone down.

 These types of migrations are usually more complicated.
-One exception is the transition to HTTP into HTTPS –which can be quite simple these days.
+One exception is the transition from HTTP to HTTPS –which can be quite simple these days.

 The migrations could be: